soleribbon/ProxyExtension/README.md

 1. TYPE: cd proxyextension
 2. PRESS ENTER
 3. ENTER IPS INTO proxies.txt FILE (ONE IP PER LINE!)
-4. (IN TERMINAL/CMD) TYPE: python proxi.py
+4. (IN TERMINAL/CMD) TYPE: python proxi.py (OR proxi3.py IF YOU ARE USING PYTHON 3)

 *LOOK AT proxies.txt FILE*